Do structured collaboration opportunities improve Computer Science students’ experience?

 Why do students want informal employer interactions?

 Informal contact with industry makes academic work feel applied and guides career choices.
-Coffee chats, code clinics with alumni and open demos reduce the pressure of formal interviews, generate mentoring opportunities and support internships.
+Coffee chats, code clinics with alumni and open demos reduce the pressure of formal interviews, create mentoring opportunities and support internships.
 Linking these interactions to live module projects helps students translate theory into practice and understand workplace expectations around teamwork, documentation and version control.

 What should we do next?

 Embed collaboration in the timetable, not just the assessment.
-Specify roles and norms, provision group spaces in advance and build light‑touch accountability into milestones.
+Specify roles and norms, set up group spaces in advance, and build light‑touch accountability into milestones.
 Clarify marking criteria and exemplars so students understand expectations, and combine individual evidence of contribution with group deliverables.
 Design collaboration routes that work for commuters, mature and part‑time students, and make inclusion visible through accessible rooms, resources and guidance.
 These steps align the strongest student insights from peer‑work feedback with discipline‑specific evidence that assessment clarity and delivery rhythm shape the perceived value of group learning.

 How Student Voice Analytics helps you